sumansai14/pyconvnet/README.md

 ## Optimizers

+Implemented a Minibatch SGD (which takes batch size and learning rates as hyperparameters and updates parameters).

 ## Datasets
 The idea of datasets like in every other library is to have standard datasets available.
 Non standard datasets can also be implemented by subclassing `pyconvnet.datasets.Dataset`.
 In the future, we'd like to add some nice properties to this which would make it easier to work with estimators (dimensions et al)